x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/accessibility/use-screen-reader-to-configure-collaboration-in-exchange-admin-center.md

 ## Accessibility Information

-The [Microsoft Accessibility](https://go.microsoft.com/fwlink/p/?LinkID=21487) website provides more information about assistive technology.
-A free monthly electronic newsletter is available to help you stay current with accessibility topics about Microsoft products.
-To subscribe, visit the [Microsoft Accessibility Update Newsletter Subscription](https://go.microsoft.com/fwlink/p/?LinkID=14920) page.
+The [Microsoft Accessibility](https://www.microsoft.com/accessibility/) website provides more information about assistive technology.

 ### Technical support for customers with disabilities

 Microsoft wants to provide the best possible experience for all our customers.
-If you have a disability or have questions related to accessibility, please contact the [Microsoft Disability Answer Desk](https://go.microsoft.com/fwlink/p/?LinkID=518252) for technical assistance.
+If you have a disability or have questions related to accessibility, please contact the [Microsoft Disability Answer Desk](https://www.microsoft.com/Accessibility/disability-answer-desk) for technical assistance.

 The Disability Answer Desk support team is trained in using many popular assistive technologies and can offer assistance in English, Spanish, French, and American Sign Language.
-Please visit the [Microsoft Disability Answer Desk](https://go.microsoft.com/fwlink/p/?LinkID=518252) site to find the contact details for your region.
+Please visit the [Microsoft Disability Answer Desk](https://www.microsoft.com/Accessibility/disability-answer-desk) site to find the contact details for your region.